GlobalHell: History

 Davis was arrested on August 30, 1999, and he pleaded guilty on January 4, 2000.
 On March 1, 2000, he received a six-month jail term and three years' probation.
 He was ordered to pay restitution in the amount of $8,054.
-Davis was the first person to be arrested in this investigation.

 Burns pleaded guilty to his charges on September 7, 1999.
 On November 19, 1999, he was sentenced to 15 months in prison and three years' probation, plus an order to pay $36,240 in restitution to his victims.
 Burns was prohibited from using a computer for three years.

 In December 1999, Curador, a Wales-based 16-year-old member of the group reportedly compromised 26 companies, including a number of ISPs.
 When authorities tracked him down and confiscated his system, they found more than 200,000 Pacific Bell Internet user accounts of which 63,000 were already cracked.
 PacBell, then a part of SBC Communications, responded by asking the affected customers to change their passwords immediately.
 Losses were estimated to be $3 million.

 The group disbanded in 1999 as 12 participants in the group have been prosecuted for computer intrusions and about 30 more have faced lesser penalties.

 On Feb 12, 2000, a hacker calling himself Coolio redirected users from RSA Security's website to another hacked site in Colombia on which he left a message "owned by coolio".
 He was assumed to be a member of gH by Reuters.
 But law inforcement was searching "Coolio" lived in New Hampshire, not gH member "Coolio" who resided in Southern California.

 In March 2000, Patrick Gregory or MostHateD, agreed to plead guilty to conspiracy to commit teleconferencing fraud and computer trespass.
 On March 31, he was arrested on charges of car theft and burglary by the local burglary squad.
 Later sheriff's department discovered that Gregory was expected in federal court.
 Due to his arrest, he missed an important federal court appointment where he was to plead guilty to computer trespass, telephone fraud and data theft.

 On April 12, 2000, Patrick Gregory pleaded guilty to conspiracy for "computer hacking" and "telecommunications fraud".
 Gregory also admitted to stealing codes that allowed him to create illegal conference calls.
 Those conversations were some of the most important evidence against gH members.
 On September 6, 2000, he was sentenced to 26 months in prison and had pay $154,529.86 in restitution.